©Bailing Out Benji 2020

 Pet Leasing is the latest craze (scam) that is sweeping pet stores across the nation.
 Families who can’t outright afford to buy a dog, and don’t have good enough credit for a credit card are signing high-interest leasing agreements and damaging their credit even more.
 The fine print on many of these contracts includes a high interest rate, a balloon payment at the end for you to actually purchase the dog, and if you miss a payment, your fluffy family member can be repossessed.
 Yes… Repossessed.
 Like a car.
 None of this is verbally explained to the customers, instead it is hidden in the fine print of the long contract that the family signs in a hurry.
 Did we mention that you still have to pay off the dog in full even if you return it, it gets sick and dies or if it runs away?!
 This pet leasing practice is extremely controversial, because the families are under the assumption that they are taking out a loan for the dog when in all reality they are LEASING the pet.
 They don’t actually own the dog until all payments and the balloon payment are made on time and in full.
 While the paperwork is done within the retail pet store, the lease goes through a third-party leasing company.

 Credit lending services such as WAGS lending, Credova lending, My Pet Funding, Easy Pay, and Lending USA are just a few of the lending companies that partner with pet stores in order to scam the public into easily buying puppy mill puppies.
 You can see through their websites, that some of these companies will lend up to $35,000 to one family with an interest rate of 30%.
+According to ScamFinance, the company Easy Pay offers loans with the interest rate averaging between 129% and 200%.
 Can you imagine the sheer amount of debt that is being racked up by these companies who are preying on unsuspecting animal lovers?
 Combined, LendingUSA and the Petland Credit card have over 1,145 complaints issued through the Better Business Bureau alone in the last 3 years.

 While, yes, those customers should absolutely read the fine print before they sign anything, we are ALL guilty of signing our rights away at some time or another.
 I’m looking at YOU “Yes, I have read the terms and agreements before proceeding” .
 The fault truly lies within the pet stores that are playing on the emotions of the customers.
 While every Petland location offers leasing and lending on top of their private credit cards, you might be surprised to learn that many local “mom and pop” pet stores also offer third party lending as an option to take a puppy home today.
 To view which pet stores near you are selling puppies, check out our interactive puppy mill map.